Top EU court dismisses sanctions appeal by Russian tycoon Timchenko | Law-Order

 Top EU court dismisses sanctions appeal by Russian tycoon Timchenko

-Nearly 80 challenges to EU sanctions over the war in Ukraine had been filed at the CJEU, according to information from the court last March, the latest available.
-Before the Wednesday rulings, the court has already dismissed a challenge by Russian state-owned television Russia Today against a broadcasting ban in the EU.
+Gennady Timchenko resigned from management of Russia's largest private natural gas producer Novatek last year in March after being targeted with the sanctions by the 27-nation EU.
+The EU also banned Dmitry Pumpyansky, saying he is a billionaire whose businesses support and benefit from working with the Russian state.

-The European Union's top court dismissed in first instance on Wednesday an appeal against sanctions by Gennady Timchenko, a Russian tycoon and long-time ally of President Vladimir Putin who was targeted after Moscow's 2022 invasion of Ukraine.
+The European Union's top court on Wednesday dismissed an appeal against sanctions by Gennady Timchenko, a Russian tycoon and long-time ally of President Vladimir Putin who was targeted after Moscow's 2022 invasion of Ukraine.
 The EU's General Court, the first instance at the Luxembourg-based Court of Justice of the EU (CJEU), also threw out similar appeals by Timchenko's wife, Elena, as well as Russian businessman Dmitry Pumpyansky and his wife Galina.

-The rulings can be appealed to the CJEU's highest instance.
+The rulings can be challenged on appeal to the CJEU's highest authority.
 Gennady Timchenko resigned from management of Russia's largest private natural gas producer Novatek last year in March after being targeted with the sanctions by the 27-nation EU.

 The EU also banned Dmitry Pumpyansky, saying he is a billionaire whose businesses support and benefit from working with the Russian state.
-Two more men - Tigran Khudaverdyan, a former head of Yandex, Russia's answer to Google, and Alexander Shulgin, a former head of Russia's e-commerce platform Ozon - also lost their appeals against EU sanctions at the bloc's General Court on Wednesday.
+Two more men - Tigran Khudaverdyan, a former head of Yandex, Russia's answer to Google, and Alexander Shulgin, a former head of Russia's e-commerce platform Ozon - also received the rulings on their appeals against EU sanctions on Wednesday.

 Before the Wednesday rulings, the court has already dismissed a challenge by Russian state-owned television Russia Today against a broadcasting ban in the EU.
 The mother of Russia's late mercenary boss Yevgeny Prigozhin scored a rare victory against the sanctions, though the ruling last March had no immediate practical effect as she remained sanctioned under separate decisions.